openoms/lightning-node-management/README.md

 ### Non-custodial wallets
 Run a separate LN node on your phone or desktop where you can move some funds, so remote balance/ inbound liquidity is created
 * [Breez](https://breez.technology/)
 A mobile wallet which creates a 1 million sats incoming channel automatically, so funds can be moved over in minutes after setting up.
+Sending the funds out to a bitcoin address on-chain is currently free.
 * [Zap](https://zap.jackmallers.com/)
 Run a Lightning Node on Android, iOS or desktop.
 Channels are managed manually or by the autopilot.
 * [Lightning App by Lightnning Labs](https://github.com/lightninglabs/lightning-app)